 As a woman, you take on the world … at work, at home, at play.
 And no matter what challenges come your way, your health plays a big part in everything you do and want to do.
 At Baptist Health, we understand your unique health needs.

-That’s why we have created Women’s Care, to help you live well and to meet any health challenge with compassionate medical expertise and advanced technology.
+That’s why Baptist Health Women’s Care is here to help you live well and to meet any health challenge with compassionate medical expertise and advanced technology.

 Women’s Care provides a complete range of hospital-and office-based services for ensuring and maintaining your health and wellness throughout all phases of your life.
 Whether you are in your childbearing years, at midlife or a mature woman, our services are designed to meet your needs in one convenient location.